Davidcorrigan1/assignment-moviesApp/README.md

 + Adding Firebase storage for user data, like TMDB favorite/must-watch List id and username
 + Using the List functionality in the TMDB api to store favorite and must-watch movies for a logged in user.
 + Pagination on the Homepage, the Upcoming Movies Page and search page
++ Using Query string in the API call for the Search page.
 + Caching of most API calls, including the variable query API call for the search page.